sahilbansal17/Screensaver-Colliding-Balls/README.md

 For **testing** purpose, a file **testBallBall.cpp** contains a few test cases to verify that ball to ball collision is working properly.

 The entire project was done using **Git** version control and all the commits and logs can easily be checked using git commands.
-There are two branches, **master** branch contains the code for 2D mode
+There are two branches, **master** branch contains the code for 2D mode and the **3d_working** branch which contains the code for 3D mode.

 ***

 # How to use

 To use the 2D mode, type the following command : ```make execute_2d num_thread=n```

 To use the 3D mode, type the following command :
 ```make execute_3d num_thread=n```
 where n = number of balls.